jkwiecien/EasyImage/README.md

 For this reason, if your app uses ```CAMERA``` permission, you should check it **aswell** as ```WRITE_EXTERNAL_STORAGE``` before calling ```EasyImage.openCamera()```

-[This library](https://github.com/tajchert/Nammu) will help you with that.
+[This library](https://github.com/tajchert/Nammu) will help you manage runtime permissions.

 ```groovy